joemcgirr/joemcgirr.github.io/_pages/research.md

-All of my research questions are tied together by a curiosity about molecular changes that make populations unique.
-Pursuing these questions involves analyses of large –omics data sets which has made me passionate about learning, developing, and applying new bioinformatics approaches.
-Overall, I strive to conduct research that tests basic theory in evolution and ecology, generates findings that are reproducible and publicly available, and informs population management decisions that preserve biodiversity.
+I've always been driven by a curiosity about how genetic variation leads to variation in phenotypes.
+Before switching to human research, my academic research focused on different fish study systems.
+My projects involved analyses of large –omics data sets which made me passionate about learning, developing, and applying new bioinformatics approaches.

 ## The genetic basis of complex adaptive traits
 ![pupfish](/images/P3182392_copy.jpg "generalist pupfish")